-Yes.
-You need only sign a one-time waiver declaring that neither you nor your doctor will ever directly bill Medicare for our services.
-Medicare will still cover any laboratory testing, imaging, medications, or hospitalizations prescribed by our offices.
+Yes!
+You need only sign a waiver declaring that neither you nor Drs.
+Dan or Jeff will directly bill Medicare for our services.
+Medicare will still cover any laboratory testing, imaging, medications, or hospitalizations prescribed by our offices per Medicare’s rules.

 What happens if I need to go to the hospital or see a specialist?

-In providing superb care with unprecedented sorts of access, we seek to prevent or reduce hospitalizations and specialty referrals.
-In those instances where those types of care are required, we will certainly continue to serve you during your hospital stay or to work closely with any specialist.
-In some cases, depending on the level of care and the sorts of expertise required, we may rely on those specialized caregivers to manage your treatment.
+In providing comprehensive care with unprecedented access, we strive to prevent or reduce hospitalizations and specialty referrals.
+In those instances where those types of care are required, we are available to communicate with your hospitalist during your hospital stay or to work closely with any specialist.
+In some cases, depending on the level of care and the sorts of expertise required, we may need to rely on those specialized caregivers to manage your treatment.

 What about referrals, testing or prescriptions?

 Nothing changes.
 As your personal doctor, I will be able to coordinate appointments, and, to the best of my ability, will expedite the waiting time for the visit.
-When you see a specialist, it will be a conventional visit using your medical insurance.
+When you see a specialist, it will be a conventional visit using your medical insurance or medical cost-sharing plan.
 We are then able to follow-up with you and your specialist about the visit.
-Your X-rays or other studies are ordered and set up just like in a regular practice.
-Your prescriptions go to the same pharmacies.
+Any studies are ordered and scheduled just like in a regular practice.
+Your prescriptions go to the same pharmacies you choose.
 It it that simple and seamless.

 Will I still benefit from Forest DPC even if I don’t require frequent medical attention?

 Of course.
 We might argue that everyone benefits from a service tailored directly to them.
-That’s why we offer custom healthcare.
 Our practice is devoted to the maintenance of your good health, to the enhancements of your daily experience that only physical well-being can bring.

-In wellness and therapeutic care alike, the Forest DPC’a great ally is time.
+In wellness and therapeutic care alike, Forest DPC’s greatest ally is time.
 Large amounts of precious, irretrievable time given to you as you wish.
 Every visit will be easy-going in its absolute thoroughness and relaxed in answering your questions and addressing your needs.
 Then, as the months and years go by, we’ll build a comprehensive and intimate knowledge of your health, an invaluable understanding rarely seen in today’s healthcare model.